 Virtual Reality Immersion Project: Dr. Yovanna Pineda (Associate Professor, History), Dr. Emily Johnson (Visiting Assistant Professor, Games and Interactive Media), and Dr. Amy Giroux (Computer Research Specialist, Center for Humanities and Digital Research).

-Stories about the trafficking of millions of African peoples to the Americas and Caribbean for labor typically begin with descriptions of plantation life.
 Our virtual reality immersion project "The Middle Passage Experience: African Captivity in Brazil, 1750-1850" documents the transitional period from Africa to the Americas.
-The ship journey from Elmina Castle in Ghana to Salvador, Bahia (Brazil) took between forty and forty-five days and up to fifty days from Luanda, Angola to Rio de Janeiro.
+The ship journey from Elmina Castle in Ghana to Salvador, Bahia (Brazil) took between forty and fifty days from Luanda, Angola to Rio de Janeiro.
 This six to seven-week period was essential in transforming the captive’s body and mind from free to newly enslaved person.

 In this interactive VR, participants are first presented to Elmina castle.
 They line up with other captives as they enter the ships.
 Participants may interact with others while in line, though the majority of the “play” takes place on the ship.
 As a matter of survival, participants must make choices.
 They may do a variety of things, including winning favor by cleaning the deck, make a friend, steal food, and so on.
 The ship stories are based on research obtained from visual and archival materials, the database www.slavevoyages.org, and the numerous primary accounts from African captives, creoles, elite, ship captains, and ship logs.

-We started this VR project in fall 2017, and it is still in development.
-In 2018-2019, we will continue to write scripts, code, and illustrate scenes, people, and other art.
-We work in collaboration with our programs, the Africana Studies Program, and Computer Science department.
+We started this VR project in fall 2017.
+In 2019, we will continue to write scripts, code, and illustrate scenes, people, and other art.
+We work in collaboration with history, SVAD, CHDR, the Africana Studies Program, and Computer Science department.

 Dr. Rosalind Beiler's project, Communication Networks and the Dynamics of Migration, 1630-1730, examines the evolution of communication networks among religious dissenters in England and continental Europe.
 It argues that Quakers, Mennonites and Pietists began corresponding with like-minded believers to address persecution beginning in the 1630s and 1650s.
 Quaker and Pietist missionaries expanded these connections to other religious groups, creating trans-cultural, ecumenical networks that quickly became conduits for information about colonization.
 The interconnected webs religious dissenters crafted provided access to new groups of potential immigrants from continental Europe.
 By uncovering these networks and examining what was at stake for those who used them, the book reveals one of the dynamics behind the growing diversity of the British American colonies in the eighteenth century.
 This project is being supported by CHDR and will result in a project website.